uli-heller/uli-wsgen/README.md

 Problems And Issues
 -------------------

+### Unrecognized parameter -inlineSchemas

+This happens typically when you use Java6.
+It can be fixed by this:

+* Use Java7
+* Append "--wsgen -wsdl" to the command line parameters

 ### ModelerException: The @javax.jws.WebService.serviceName element cannot be specified on a service endpoint interface

 There are chances that you get an error message like this: